pytorch/tutorials/beginner_source/ddp_series_fault_tolerance.rst

       * A machine with multiple GPUs (this tutorial uses an AWS p3.8xlarge instance)
       * PyTorch `installed <https://pytorch.org/get-started/locally/>`__ with CUDA

-View the code used in this video: https://github.com/pytorch/examples/blob/main/distributed/ddp-tutorial-series/multigpu_torchrun.py

 .. raw:: html